imalink-project/imalink/docs/API_REFERENCE.md

 ### User Isolation
 All data operations are automatically scoped to the authenticated user.
 Users cannot access or modify other users' data.

-### Photo vs ImageFile (Updated in v2.1)
+### Photo vs ImageFile (Updated in v2.3)
-- **Photo**: Logical representation of an image with visual data (hothash, dimensions, EXIF metadata, hotpreview, etc.)
+- **Photo**: Logical representation with visual data (hothash, dimensions, EXIF, hotpreview)
+  - Created from PhotoEgg (pre-processed metadata from imalink-core)
+  - Backend NEVER processes images - only stores metadata
-- **ImageFile**: Physical file metadata (filename, file_size, file_type, storage info)
+- **ImageFile**: Physical file tracking (filename, file_path, file_size)
+  - Optional - used by desktop app to track local files
+  - Not required for web uploads
-- **Relationship**: One Photo can have multiple ImageFiles (e.g., RAW + JPEG of the same shot)
+- **Relationship**: One Photo can have multiple ImageFiles (e.g., RAW + JPEG)
-- **API Access**: Photos are the primary user-facing resource.
-ImageFiles are accessed through Photos API only.
+- **API Access**: Photos are primary.
+ImageFiles accessed through Photos only.

-### 100% Photo-Centric API (v2.1)
-As of v2.1, the API is 100% photo-centric:
-- All ImageFile creation is done through Photos endpoints (`POST /photos/new-photo` and `POST /photos/{hothash}/files`)
-- ImageFiles API has been removed
-- ImageFiles are accessible only via Photo relationships (included in Photo responses)
-- This provides a clearer, more intuitive API where Photos are the natural entry point
+### PhotoEgg Architecture (v2.3)
+As of v2.3, all photo creation uses PhotoEgg pattern:
+- **Desktop app**: Process images locally with imalink-core → PhotoEgg → Backend (`POST /photos/photoegg`)
+- **Web app**: Upload image → Backend → imalink-core server → PhotoEgg → Backend stores (`POST /photos/register-image`)
+- Backend NEVER processes images directly
+- Original files NOT stored on server (only metadata + previews)
+- Consistent metadata format regardless of source

 ### PhotoStacks
 - One-to-many relationship: each Photo can belong to at most ONE stack